 Conclusion

-If savings strikes your fancy, try Fancy Feast 7+ Variety Pack.
-We think your cat will appreciate all of the savory flavors, never having a dull meal.
+If savings strike your fancy, try Fancy Feast 7+ Variety Pack.
+We think your cat will appreciate all of the savory flavors, and never have a dull meal.
 These recipes help amp up the appetite and support your senior’s aging body.

 We hope you found a recipe that works best for your older guy or gal—regardless of your favorite.
 We realize every cat has different needs, so always consult with your vet if you’re unsure.